CrazyVideoGamer/Named-Event-Listeners/README.md

   ...
 })
 ```
-Get all Named Event Listeners
+Get all named event listeners
 ```js
 // You can also use getNEL
 console.log(getNamedEventListeners())